Skip to content

 33-38% of First Year Cash Compensation or Flat Fee

 Retained executive search fees are usually one-third (33%) of the candidate’s first-year total cash compensation, which includes the base salary and projected bonus.
 Retained firms also pass on direct search-related expenses at cost, such as travel.
 Some firms charge an additional 10%-15% of their fee for administrative costs that cannot easily be assigned to a specific search.
-So instead of paying 33%, the engagement can end up costing 38% with administrative costs.
+Instead of paying 33%, the engagement can end up costing 38% due to administrative costs.

-The fees of large retained executive search firms (Korn Ferry, Spencer Stuart, Heidrick & Struggles, Russell Reynolds) usually start at $100-thousand dollars.
+The fees of large retained executive search firms (Korn Ferry, Spencer Stuart, Heidrick & Struggles, Russell Reynolds) usually start at $100 thousand.
 That is why they often turn away searches for roles with total cash compensation of less than $300 thousand.
-They need to make fees in the six figures in order to pay for their global overhead.
+They need to make fees in the six figures to cover their global overhead.

 Contingency Search Firm Fees